greymass/vaulta-dev/documents/stage-1.md

 The [dev.vaulta](#devvaulta) account permissions are managed by a multisig permission.
 This multisig is controlled by VDT members with additional backup signers selected by VDT leadership.

-The final configuration will be confirmed after participants agree to this role.
+The structure will be either 2-of-3 or 3-of-5 as defined by Areg.
+The final configuration and signers will be confirmed before MSIG 2 execution.

-**Note**: The dev.vaulta account permission will be updated in the 2nd msig proposal as needed.
+**Note**: The dev.vaulta account permission will be updated in MSIG 2.

 ### VDT Immediate Priorities